In order that applications and operating systems shall not drive users insane, thou shall:

 Windows has installed updates!
 AVG Anti-Virus updated successfully.

-This is business-as-normal – I DON’T CARE.
+Business-as-normal – I DON’T CARE.

 People don’t call or message me day in and out to tell me nothing, neither should my computer.